 But please enjoy this photo of me eating some raw Costco Salmon.

 Is Costco Salmon Sushi Grade or Sashimi Grade?

-Sushi grade or sashimi grade fish is marketing term and not an actual level of standard.
-The term sushi grade does not come from a governing body but instead will be labeled as such at the seller’s discretion.
+Sushi-grade or sashimi-grade fish is a marketing term and not an actual level of standard.
+The term sushi grade does not come from a governing body but instead will be labeled at the seller’s discretion.

-The seller can label any fish they judge to be worthy as sushi-grade, but there is no official designation or qualification.
+The seller can label any fish they judge worthy of sushi-grade, but there is no official designation or qualification.

 What are the Risk of Eating Raw Salmon?

-The main concern with eating Costco salmon or any salmon raw is going to be parasites.
+The main concern with eating Costco salmon or any raw salmon is parasites.
 Salmon can carry a variety of parasites or tapeworms that can be detrimental to your health.

 Salmon and most other fish are flash-frozen during production, but this doesn’t meet FDA guidelines for parasite destruction.
 Again, eat at your own risk.

 Minimizing Risk when Eating Raw Costco Salmon

-In order to minimize risk when eating raw salmon, you should avoid any wild caught salmon (Sockeye Salmon at Costco) and stick to farmed salmon (Costco’s Atlantic Salmon).
+To minimize risk when eating raw salmon, avoid wild-caught salmon (Sockeye Salmon at Costco) and stick to farmed salmon (Costco’s Atlantic Salmon).

-Wild caught salmon is a far greater risk for parasites compared to farmed salmon which is fed a controlled diet.
+Wild-caught salmon is a far greater risk for parasites compared to farmed salmon which are fed a controlled diet.

-Additionally, if you do decide to eat Costco’s salmon raw, then make sure to keep the fish cold at all times, use clean utensils to prepare the fish, and always do a smell check as well as a visual check for worms.
+Additionally, if you decide to eat Costco’s salmon raw, then make sure to keep the fish cold at all times, use clean utensils to prepare the fish, and always do a smell check and a visual check for worms.

 For extra precaution, cut the salmon slices thinly to increase the chances of discovering any parasites or worms.